-Marcia B, Barry B, Brett B, Peyton B, Barb C, Jon C, Randy C, Kevin E, Jesse G, Michelle H, Ron H, Charity H, Kavin K, Kenny K, Todd K, Scott M, Ken M, Mike M, Pat M, Loren M, Jacob M, Emily O, Lori O, Mike O, Kyle S, Robert S, Sheri S, James W, Chris W, Chris Z
+Marcia B, Brett B, Peyton B, Barb C, Randy C, Kevin E, Jesse G, Michelle H, Ron H, Charity H, Kavin K, Kenny K, Scott M, Ken M, Mike M, Pat M, Jacob M, Emily O, Lori O, Mike O, Paul R, Kyle S, Robert S, Sheri S, James W, Chris W, Chris Z

 It was about the same time that Jack Lowry, an increasingly successful Ram Trucks dealer from Jersey Shore, PA, was getting his own young family involved in horse shows and rodeos.
 Jack discovered that by merchandising directly to the “grassroots” population he could reach even more people on behalf of his dealership.
 Literally, Jack began to take trucks rigged up to tow to these events and show them off to other participants.
 This would ultimately lead to a “sale” and Jack would return home to set the next truck up to go to the next event.